Codecademy/docs/content/css/concepts/floats/floats.md

 ## Syntax

-The `float` property takes 3 different values.
-They are, `left`, `right`, and `none`.
-The value `left` makes the element float on the left of a parent.
-The value `right` makes the element float on the right of a parent.
-The floating element will render beside elements with the default positioning.
-The value `none` removes the floating property from an element.
+The `float` property primarily uses the following three values:

+* The `left` value that makes the element float on the left of its container.
+* The `right` value that makes the element float on the right of its container.
+* The `none` value that causes the element not to float.

 ## Example